 Perhaps the most impressive feature of Miniatur Wunderland is how it changes every 15 minutes through day and night cycles.
 The scenes are completely different when the 389,000 LED lights come on, and some are definitely better at night.
 The handheld torches at DJ Bobo’s concert are far more visible at night, the Alps look magical with all the alpine houses lit from within, and Mt.
 Vesuvius is definitely a highlight as its lava rolls down toward Pompeii every night.

 Finding the Pink Letters

-When we went, Miniatur Wunderland had their own “Where’s Waldo” game throughout the regions.
+When I went, Miniatur Wunderland had their own “Where’s Waldo” game throughout the regions.
 Instead of Waldo, you had to find 15 pink letters beside unique scenes.
 When you found them all, you arranged them in a sequence which spelled out a word you then had to submit on a website.
 Once I found my first letter (15 minutes before closing time), I blitzed through all the regions again finding the rest.
-In fact, we ended up being the last two out, but at least I found all the letters and was able to submit the right answer.
+In fact, I ended up being the last one out, but at least I found all the letters and was able to submit the right answer.

 I don’t know if this will still be around, as the competition ended a couple weeks after I visited.
 Perhaps they change the letters around to different scenes.
 It’s just another feature that makes Miniatur Wunderland so much fun!